Global State and Singletons

 Global state is not limited to the use of singletons and static variables, but can also apply to global constants.

-information are clearly OK.
-Conversely, constants that serve as a way to wirelessly pass information inside the code are
+) are generally acceptable.
+Conversely, constants used as a way to wirelessly

 constant is perfectly correct.